how to consign

 2. Please make sure items are season appropriate.

 3. Make sure all clothing items are in great condition!
-No stains, rips, holes, etc.
+No stains, rips, holes, smells or piling.

 4. Count pieces to puzzles, make sure toys work and have working batteries.
 Children are very good at helping with this.